Lakshmisundaramoorthy/Hospital-patient-and-healthcare-analytics/README.md

 Insurance Type
 Admission Type
 Gender
-Data Preprocessing
+Data Preparation

-Categorical variables were converted into numerical features using One-Hot Encoding.
+Categorical variables were converted into numerical variables using One-Hot Encoding.

-Numerical features were standardized using StandardScaler.
+Numerical variables were standardized using StandardScaler.

-The dataset was divided into:
+The dataset was split using:

-75% Training Data
+75% Training
-25% Testing Data
+25% Testing

-Stratified sampling was used to maintain the class distribution between training and testing datasets.

-Because readmissions represent a smaller proportion of the dataset, class_weight='balanced' was used to help address class imbalance.

-Model

-Logistic Regression — Scikit-learn

-The model was selected because its coefficients are relatively interpretable and can help understand how different features are associated with predicted readmission risk.
+Stratified sampling
+class_weight='balanced'

-📊 Model Performance
+Model Performance

+ROC-AUC: 0.81

-The model was evaluated on the held-out test dataset.
+The model demonstrates good discrimination between patients with and without a 30-day readmission in the held-out test dataset.

-ROC-AUC

-0.81

-Additional evaluation metrics include:

-Classification Report
-Precision
-Recall
-F1-score
+The model is intended as an analytical risk-screening exercise, not as a clinical decision-making system.

 ROC Curve
-ROC Curve

-The ROC-AUC score of 0.81 indicates good discrimination between patients with and without a 30-day readmission in the test dataset.

-This model is intended as an analytical risk-screening exercise for the project and should not be interpreted as a clinical decision-making system.

-📊 6.
+📊 5.
 Power BI Dashboard

-An interactive Power BI dashboard was developed to provide a visual overview of hospital performance.
+An interactive Power BI dashboard was created with four main analytical pages.

-The dashboard contains four main pages:

 🏥 Executive Overview

-Provides a high-level view of hospital KPIs, admissions, revenue, readmission rate and overall performance.
+High-level hospital KPIs, admissions, revenue, readmission rate, and overall performance.

 👤 Patient Analysis

-Provides insights into patient demographics, admission patterns, age groups, gender and readmission trends.
+Patient demographics, age groups, gender, admission patterns, and readmission trends.

 💰 Financial Analysis

-Analyzes hospital revenue, billing amounts, insurance patterns and financial trends.
+Revenue, billing amounts, insurance patterns, and financial trends.

 🏢 Department Performance

-Compares departments based on admissions, revenue, length of stay and readmission-related metrics.
+Department-level admissions, revenue, length of stay, and readmission metrics.

-💡 7.
+💡 6.
 Key Insights

-The analysis identified several important patterns:

 1. Seasonal Admission Trends

-Hospital admissions and revenue show noticeable seasonal patterns, with higher activity during winter and monsoon periods.
+Admissions and revenue show noticeable seasonal patterns, with higher activity during winter and monsoon periods.

 2. Department Performance